- Prospective Students

 Please upload a business resume that includes your educational and professional information.
 Professional information should consist of employment history starting with your most recent experience.
 Your resume should not be more than one page in length.

 Interviews are by invitation only.
 Interviews are conducted by the admissions office staff and applicants will be contacted once all materials have been received.
 An invitation to interview indicates that your application has reached an advanced stage of consideration.
 Depending on where you are located, you will be asked to complete either an on-campus or an interview via Skype.
 No one will be admitted without completing an interview.

 The application fee is $90.
 The application fee is waived for USC students and alumni.

-International applicants, regardless of major, from a country where English is not the primary language are required to submit TOEFL scores.
+International applicants, regardless of major, from a country where English is not the primary language are required to apply for the Summer semester and, if admitted, participate in the Summer Intensive Program.

 Do you need to apply for the summer or fall semester?Examples: